 and certainly those who have a peripheral oxygenation presented of less than 90%.

-And finally, those who develop or are found to have diffused ground-glass opacities on chest CT scan.
+And finally, those who develop or are found to have diffuse ground-glass opacities on chest CT scan.

 This is beginning to become a case definition of patients with COVID-19 disease at risk for severe or critical progression.